-News Article
+News story

 UK soldiers help Afghans clear supply route

-British soldiers embedded with an Afghan National Army unit recently to offer advice on a three-day operation to clear a vital supply route and search for insurgents.
+British soldiers embedded with an Afghan National Army unit recently to offer advice on a three-day operation to clear a vital supply route and search for insurgents

 Soldiers from 1st The Queen's Dragoon Guards working alongside Afghan National Army colleagues in Nad 'Ali